ritchielawrence/cmdow/README.rst

 To view the anti-virus scan results yourself, download the current version of Cmdow (v1.4.8 at the time of writing), extract the contents of the zip file and upload cmdow.exe to `VirusTotal`__.
 You'll end up at this page https://virustotal.com/en/file/767b877e735c425bf05c34683356abfde4070b092f17a4741ea5ac490611f3de/analysis/ (BTW, the long hexadecimal string in the URL matches the `SHA256 checksum`__ of cmdow.exe).

 If you have any doubts about the safety of Cmdow, you should audit the source code and compile it yourself.
 This is not a difficult task as the source code is self explanatory with liberal comments and compiles without errors or warnings using the free `Code::Blocks`__ IDE.
-There's even a Code::Blocks project file (cmdow.cbp) included in the Cmdow download.
+There's even a Code::Blocks project file (`cmdow.cbp`_) included in the Cmdow download.

 __ https://virustotal.com/
 __ https://en.wikipedia.org/wiki/Sha1sum
 __ http://www.codeblocks.org/
+.. _cmdow.cbp: LICENSE.txt

 Synopsis
 --------